 Useful Links

 Royal Windsor ForumThis is a discussion group hosted by Tapatalk (free membership is required) and moderated by Thamesweb.
-It has multiple discussion areas such as “Windsor Now”, “The Thames at Windsor” and “Windsor History”.
+It has multiple discussion areas including “Windsor Now”, “The Thames at Windsor” and “Windsor History”.
 There are over 50 thousand posts covering a range of topics so have a cuppa ready when you start your search.

 British Association for Local HistoryThis is a national charity that promotes local history and serves local history.
 Apart from its publications, it provides guides and help for local historians and provides interesting stories on its blog.
 The WLHG are members of this society.